salehjg/DGCNN-on-FPGA/readme.md

 ```

 ## Extra.
 Setting Kernel Clock Frequencies
-Reffer to `CMakeLists.txt` script to change each kernel's clock frequency.
+Refer to `CMakeLists.txt` script to change kernel clock frequency.

 ## Extra.
-Setting Kernel DDR Banks
+Setting Kernel Arguments' DDR Banks
-Reffer to `CMakeLists.txt` script to assign DDR bank to each kernel's bundle names.
+Refer to `CMakeLists.txt` script to assign DDR bank for each kernel's arguments.

 ## Extra.
 Run Synthesis Only
-Considering that step one is already done and current directory is `build`.
-This command will only run hls synthesis on all of the kernels.
+Considering that step one is already done and current directory is `build`, the following command would only run hls synthesis for all of the kernels.
 ```
 make synthesis
 ```

 # Platforms
-Reffer to the table below.
+Refer to the table below.

 Name | Supported Platform | Implementation
 ---  | ---                | ---